 Rick's Fine Chocolates and Coffees, 26 October 2019 Not exactly my commute - Guthrie, OK edition Working in a chocolaterie in small town America today.
 Strangely mindboggling.
 More so than it would be on a Thai beach.
 Or a sidewalk cafe in Almaty.
 This isn’t any small town, you see.
 Exotic, yet home.
 Different, yet familiar.
 Venue of many of [...]

-JFK 18 Oct 2019 All in the name of efficiency: Friday tip on how to unintentionally make friends at airports.
+JFK, 18 Oct 2019 Friday tip on how to unintentionally make friends at airports.
 Picture the scene: Airport security, pretty busy, couple hundred people in line.
 Finally my turn.
-I go through that machine where you raise your arms above your head – and come out with a yellow warning dot on the screen, [...]
+I go through that machine where you raise your arms above your head – and come out with a yellow warning dot on the screen, which means I have to [...]

 Privacy & Cookies Policy